Skip to main content

 Week 5-7

-I studied the technical documentation and datasheets for the SSD1306 OLED (I2C) and the KY-040 rotary encoder to prepare the necessary firmware communication protocols and hardware timer configurations.
-I also researched the STM32's USB 2.0 Full Speed capabilities and finalized the full bill of materials before ordering all necessary hardware components and prototyping materials.
+I studied the technical documentation and datasheets for the ILI9341 LCD and the KY-040 rotary encoder to prepare the necessary firmware communication protocols and SPI peripheral configurations.
+I also researched the STM32's USB 2.0 Full Speed capabilities.
+Decided to go with the SPI screen because testing revealed the former I2C screen to be faulty, and because it offered better functionality.

 Week 8-9

 I began the hardware assembly phase by soldering the necessary header pins to the USB Type-C breakout board.
-I set up the initial breadboard prototype, establishing the first communication links between the OLED and the STM32 via I2C (using resistors for signal integrity), while testing the initial USB HID enumeration to ensure the host PC correctly recognized the microcontroller as a standard keyboard.
+I set up the initial breadboard prototype, establishing the first communication links between the ILI9341 screen and the STM32 via SPI, while testing the initial USB HID enumeration to ensure the host PC correctly recognized the microcontroller as a standard keyboard.
+I also researched methods for character injection.

 Hardware